UKCloud/documentation/articles/azure/azs-sco.md

 ## Azure public cloud

-UKCloud is a Tier 1 cloud service provider (CSP) and so is able to offer support and delivery of Microsoft Azure public services.
+UKCloud is a Tier 1 Cloud Solution Provider (CSP) and so is able to offer support and delivery of Microsoft Azure public services.
 To take advantage of the services, customers just need to nominate UKCloud as their CSP.

 By nominating UKCloud as your CSP you get access to: